milouse/simple_hinting/README.md

 ## Privacy

-This addon try to protect your privacy by removing unwanted tracking attributes from the URL you are trying to go to.
-In order to remove attributes from short URL (e.g. on Twitter), this addon call an [external web service][2], which is responsible for expanding this kind of links.
-The source code of this service is [available][3] too.
+This addon try to protect your privacy by removing unwanted tracking parameters from the URL you are trying to go to.
+Another widespread privacy invading behavior consists by hiding real links behind a short link, which is responsible to track who click on which link, and when.
+In this later case, this addon call an [external web service][2], which will expand a tiny URL, before removing its tracking parameters, if any.
+That is why this addon ask for the permission to contact `unshorten.umaneti.net` host.

+To avoid asking too frequently to this [same remote web service][2] what to do about a link, this addon will download from it two lists:

+- a list of known tracking parameters, which will help it to remove them from already expanded URLs without having to contact the remote service;
+- a list of known shorten URL services, for which this addons must contact the remote web service to resolve and clean them.

+This two lists are then stored in your web browser addons storage area (hence the permission to use it).

+The source code of the previously mentioned external web service is [available][3] too.

 ## Credits